Harika-SVL/Ansible/notes.md

 Commands to execute playbook:

+* mkdir inventory and cd inventory/
+* vi hosts  (here add ip of node into this file) and cd ..
-* mkdir (directory name)
+* mkdir class-playbooks and cd  class-playbooks/
-* vi 'filename.yml'
+* vi hello.yml and cd ..
-* ansible-playbook -i inventory/hosts playbook/filename.yml
+* ansible-playbook -i inventory/hosts class-playbooks/hello.yml

 ## Playbook simantics :
 * Here smallest unit of work is done by module